 7. Have a distinct purpose for each channel

-Just because Facebook, Twitter, LinkedIn and Google+ are all social networks, doesn’t mean that they should be mere copycats of each other.
+Just because Facebook, Twitter, and LinkedIn are all social networks, doesn’t mean that they should be mere copycats of each other.
 Have a unique purpose for each one and use them distinctively.

 Facebook – Use it to reveal the personality of your company.
 Show what goes on behind the scenes and include light-hearted, people-centered content when possible.
 Customer testimonials and case studies work well here, too.